mank4/probeInterfaceG2/README.md

 - Create build folder in firmware and cd into. `cd fw && mkdir build && cd build`
 - Then run `export PICO_SDK_PATH=../../../pico/pico-sdk` and `cmake ..`
 - Then `make -j4`
-- If compilation fails with USB descriptor length fails do the following, cd into pico-sdk folder and `cd lib/tinyusb/` and then `git pull origin master`
+- If compilation fails with USB descriptor length errors, do the following, cd into pico-sdk folder and `cd lib/tinyusb/` and then `git pull origin master`
 - Then `../load.sh` with the RP2040 connected via USB.
 Press the button before pluggin in.
+(This is not needed when running the firmware.
 Make sure that picotool is build and you have set up the udev rules for the pico [udev rules](https://gist.github.com/alejoseb/c7a7b4c67f0cf665dadabb26a5a87597) and the probeInterfaceG2:
 ```
 /etc/udev/rules.d/99-probeInterfaceG2.rules
 SUBSYSTEMS=="usb", ACTION=="add", ATTRS{idVendor}=="16c0", ATTRS{idProduct}=="03e8",  MODE="0666", GROUP="usbtmc"